Fairfield Properties Ballpark

 .

 Professional baseball came to the Nassau-Suffolk County portion of Long Island in the year 2000, as an expansion franchise in the Atlantic League set up shop with a new ballpark in Central Islip.
-Located smack dab in the middle of the Island, this town of 32,000 represents classic suburbia, which seemed to be the focus of the startup Atlantic League; suburbs of large cities.
-It makes sense here given that Long Island is home to millions of people.
-The Mets and Yankees are huge, but it’s nice to also have a more local team too.
+Located smack dab in the middle of the Island, this town of 36,000 represents classic suburbia, which seemed to be the focus of the startup Atlantic League: suburbs of large cities.
+In this instance, Long Island is home to millions of people and while the Mets and Yankees are hugely popular, it’s also nice to have a more local team too.
 The nickname became the Ducks thanks to both the area’s proficiency for them and the tradition of duck farming on Long Island.
-In 2004, they won a league championship and this has become a place where ex-Major Leaguers have looked to continue to their career.
-Some have been a success, others not so much (John Rocker, Jose Offerman).
-Each of my visits have come on chilly evenings as the nearby ocean means a later summer visit is more ideal.
-Citibank Park would be a decent stadium if it stood on it’s own, however this is a near exact replica of other ballparks in the league that were built prior.
+They’ve won 4 league championships, have had only 5 losing seasons in their first 25 years and been perennial attendance leaders.
+This is also a place where ex-Major Leaguers have looked to continue to their career.
+Some have been a success, others not so much (Remember John Rocker and Jose Offerman).
+I’ve been here multiple times, most recently in 2026 and it’s a place that you want to visit during Summer or Fall as cool ocean breezes make things chilly in the Spring.
+Fairfield Properties Ballpark is aging, but of course very serviceable.
+My biggest issue is that the stadium is a near exact replica of other ballparks in the league that were built prior to this one (Atlantic City, Somerset).

 Location

-The stadium sits off of Carleton Ave and it is in a rather boring area as the governmental business side of the county is within vicinity.
-Courthouses and other municipal buildings can be seen on the approach, while the Central Islip branch of the New York Institute of Technology is also nearby.
-The only food source is down Carleton Ave a bit as a shopping center provides fast food and a few chain restaurants.
-Proximity to the Ocean is the lone draw to the area as the South Shore is not too far.
+The stadium is off Carleton Ave and it is in a rather boring area as the governmental business side of the county is within vicinity.
+Courthouses and other municipal buildings can be seen on the approach and within the parking lots.
+Nearby is a Firefighters Museum with limited hours not conducive to pair with a game.
+The only food source is further down Carleton Ave as a shopping center provides fast food and a few chain restaurants.
+Proximity to the Ocean is the lone draw to the area as the South Shore is not too far away.

 Accessibility / Parking

 Multiple expressways / parkways lead to the area, including the Long Island Expressway (I-495), Southern State Parkway and Sunrise Highway (Rt.
 27).
-Out in Suffolk County, the traffic is less intense than further west, so outside of the busy weekday rush hour, congestion is not too bad.
-Parking lots are plentiful and easy to navigate.
-The Central Islip stop on the Long Island Rail Road is close, but way too far to be considered walking distance from the park.
+The Southern State is the closest option and there’s an exit from the parking lot that leads right out onto the highway.
+Here in Suffolk County, the traffic is less intense than further west, so outside of the busy weekday rush hour, congestion is not too bad.
+For anyone arriving that is not from Long Island, be prepared for a harrowing adventure through New York City.
+Parking lots are well signed and have enough space.
+The addition of overhead solar panels does make for a slight obstruction with a pole in multiple parking spots.
+As for mass transit, the Central Islip stop on the Long Island Rail Road is close, but still too far to be considered walking distance from the park.

 Exterior